 Below we share our list of the top things to do when you visit South Padre Island, Texas.
 Along with where to eat, top VRBO options to stay at and top RV campgrounds in the area!

 South Padre Island is the perfect place to learn how to surf.
 The waves aren’t too crazy (most days) and there are awesome surf instructors on the island!
 Our kids took lessons from SPI Sessions and they can legit surf now.

 The instructor were great with the kids and adults and teach you all the basics so you can get out on your own.
 If you are here for a week you can also rent boards to use throughout your stay.

 I would recommend doing a private or semi-private (2-3 people in the group) for the first 2 lessons.
 After that you could opt for more group lessons since it becomes more about practicing and working on consistently getting up on the board.

 With SPI Sessions they provided wetsuits (for all ages) and boards.
-They had a variety of boards from bigger boards – way easier to surf on – to smaller boards once they kids learned more what they were doing.
+They had a variety of boards from bigger boards – way easier to surf on – to smaller boards once the kids learned more about what they were doing.

 Also be sure to check out their site for their summer camps, science classes, skateboarding classes and more!